BlakeDonn/ideabox-boilerplate/README.md

 ## Project Description ##

 This was a group project that was designed to store and organize ideas.
 A user can input a title and body for the idea.
 The user can also delete ideas, favourite them, and filter the ideas by those favourites.
 The user's ideas are saved to `localStorage`, so they persist on page refresh, assuring that the ideas recorded on the site are saved for the user.
+The user can also search through their saved ideas via the search input.
 The website is responsive, and adjusts layouts to suit desktop, tablet, and mobile views.

 ## Learning Goals ##